ckkyue/LaTeX/README.md

 ...
 ```
 These syntax options provide flexibility in determining the positions of the figures in a report.

-4. Most of the content of "RevTeX 4.2 Template and Sample" folder are from https://www.overleaf.com/latex/templates/revtex-4-dot-2-template-and-sample/yydsrzvrqrzs.
+4. Most of the content in ``RevTeX 4.2 Template and Sample" folder are from https://www.overleaf.com/latex/templates/revtex-4-dot-2-template-and-sample/yydsrzvrqrzs.
 The apssamp.tex and apssamp.bib files have been modified.